centreon/centreon-documentation/versioned_docs/version-23.10/reporting/widgets.md

 -   Number of business activities to display.
 -   Select the reporting period.
 -   Order By: Sort the result by MTBF or MTRS.
--   Type the name of the reporting period you want to use (has to be calculated by Centreon MBI): Make sure the reporting period must be preconfigured in MBI: If this field is left empty the default reporting time period for each BA applies.
+-   Type the name of the reporting period you want to use (must be calculated by Centreon MBI): Make sure the reporting period must be preconfigured in MBI: If this field is left empty the default reporting time period for each BA applies.